 On the west side of the marsh you will find facilities such as museums and restaurants.
 You can also enjoy a panoramic view of the wetlands from the observatory on the 3rd floor, as well as from the rooftop.
 Located at the base of the observatory promenade, you can stop by both before and after your walk.
 Please note that access to these facilities is only available during business hours of operation.

-This is the representative observation deck which overlooks the Kushiro Marsh, with two viewing spots accessible as you go up through the forest from the Hosooka Visitor Center.
-From the highest point you can watch the Kushiro River as it meanders throughout the marshlands.
+This is the representative observation deck that overlooks the Kushiro Marsh, with two viewing spots accessible as you go up through the forest from the Hosooka Visitor Center.
+From the highest point, you can watch the Kushiro River as it meanders throughout the marshlands.
 It is also a famous spot to catch the sunset.